a-basuony/Replacing-Redux-with-react-hooks/README.md

    cd react-product-favorites

 Install dependencies:

   ```sh
 npm install

 Running the App
 To start the development server and run the app, use the following command:

   ```sh
+npm start
+The app will be accessible at http://localhost:3000 in your web browser.